 Assessors should develop a good understanding of the communities in which they operate, as this ensures the advice and assistance provided to clients is appropriate for their needs and takes into account any local sensitivities.
 Assessors should establish links with Aboriginal and Torres Strait Islander community and health services, Elder Care Support workers and consider engaging with health workers whom the client knows, as they may be able to assist with the assessment.
-Interpreting services are available for some First Nations Languages (See 14.10 First Nations interpreting services).
+Interpreting services are available for some First Nations Languages (See 14.9 Interpreting services for Aboriginal and Torres Strait Islander people).

-Assessors should also be aware that Aboriginal and Torres Strait Islander peoples may be distrustful of government processes including aged care assessments and be unwilling or uncomfortable when discussing personal or sensitive information with people they are unfamiliar with, particularly if they are also of the opposite gender or concern topics that involve a feeling of shame.
+Assessors should also be aware that Aboriginal and Torres Strait Islander people may be distrustful of government processes including aged care assessments and be unwilling or uncomfortable when discussing personal or sensitive information with people they are unfamiliar with, particularly if they are also of the opposite gender or concern topics that involve a feeling of shame.

-In 2019, Action Plans to Support Older Aboriginal and Torres Strait Islander People were developed under the Aged Care Diversity Framework to address the specific needs and challenges faced by Aboriginal and Torres Strait Islander people:
+In 2019, Action Plans to Support Older Aboriginal and Torres Strait Islander people were developed under the Aged Care Diversity Framework to address the specific needs and challenges faced by Aboriginal and Torres Strait Islander people:

-- The provider action plan sets out what aged care providers can do to deliver inclusive care that is appropriate and sensitive to the needs of older Aboriginal and Torres Strait Islander people. - The consumer guide helps older Aboriginal and Torres Strait Islander peoples to express their needs when speaking with aged care providers.
-It can also help people working in aged care to better understand the needs of Aboriginal and Torres Strait Islander peoples.
+- The provider action plan sets out what aged care providers can do to deliver inclusive care that is appropriate and sensitive to the needs of older Aboriginal and Torres Strait Islander people. - The consumer guide helps older Aboriginal and Torres Strait Islander people to express their needs when speaking with aged care providers.
+It can also help people working in aged care to better understand the needs of Aboriginal and Torres Strait Islander people.

-Assessors are required to complete Cultural safety training (see section 23.
-Training).
+Assessors are required to complete an introduction cultural safety training (see section 23.Training).
 It is also recommended that assessors seek additional cultural safety and trauma aware, healing informed training relevant to the customs and protocols local to the area in which they are working.

-As a part of the Single Assessment System, First Nations assessment organisations will be rolled out from 1 July 2025.
+As a part of the Single Assessment System, Aboriginal and Torres Strait Islander assessment organisations will be rolled out from 1 July 2025.
 These organisations will provide the choice of a culturally safe pathway for older Aboriginal and Torres Strait Islander people.
-Further information on the rollout of First Nations Organisations is in Appendix 6.
+Further information on the rollout of Aboriginal and Torres Strait Islander Organisations is in Appendix 6.